Survival Island 3: Response

 On 16 January 2016, the game was removed from the Apple App Store, which was followed by its removal from Google Play later that day.
 Videos of gameplay captured and published to YouTube were also removed.
 On 17 January the petition was closed after receiving a total of 84,672 supporters and achieving two of its objectives.
 Australia's Federal communications minister Mitch Fifield asked his staff to "provide advice on the circumstances of its release".
 He said of the game: "I am appalled that anyone would develop such a so called 'game' and that any platform would carry it."
-Others criticized the decision.